 In the years following, Wesley, along with his brother, Charles, succeeded in leading a lively renewal movement in the Church of England.
 The Wesleys and the early Methodists were particularly concerned about inviting people to experience God’s grace and to grow in their knowledge and love of God through disciplined Christian living.
 They placed primary emphasis on Christian living and putting faith and love into action.
 This emphasis on what Wesley referred to as “practical divinity” has continued to be a hallmark of United Methodism today.
 We invite you to learn more about our rich theological heritage at The United Methodist Church website.

-Healthy Congregations and Effective Leaders in Every Place Making Disciples of Jesus Christ for the Transformation of the World.
+Healthy Congregations and Effective Leaders in Every Place Making Disciples of Jesus Christ for the Transformation of the World

-- Prayerful discernment and worshipful work centered on Christ.
+- Prayerful discernment and worshipful work centered on Christ

-- Clarity of purpose in meetings.
+- Clarity of purpose in meetings

-- Covenant to be prepared, present, and to participate fully.
+- Covenant to be prepared, present, and to participate fully

-- Value diversity.
+- Value diversity

-- Build trust to embrace differences of opinion and move toward consensus.
+- Build trust to embrace differences of opinion and move toward consensus

-- Ongoing evaluation of measurable outcomes.
+- Ongoing evaluation of measurable outcomes

-Our Council of Bishops has identified Seven Pathways that we will focus on as we center on making disciples of Jesus Christ for the transformation of the world:
+Bishop Hope Morgan Ward and the Cabinet (district superintendents) have identified five conference emphases that we will focus on as we center on making disciples of Jesus Christ for the transformation of the world: